NoCheatPlus/Docs/Development/Debugging.md

 NoCheatPlus allows to set debug flags for almost all check groups.
 The flag in the logging section can also be set, but it will not lead to more check-related output.
 Some debugging output is only generated, if the configuration flags are set, e.g. with ProtocolLib.

-This is not meant for production servers with many players on, due to the amount of logging done with each move for each player.
-For production servers we recommend using on-the-fly debugging rather.
+**This is not suitable for production servers with many players on, due to the amount of logging done with each move for each player.** For production servers we recommend using on-the-fly debugging rather.

 ### On-the-fly debug output for individual players
 Using the command _/ncp debug player (player)_ (Permission: nocheatplus.command.debug) allows you to start debug logging for a player.
 The output is written to the log file specified in the configuration (not to the console).